amjjd/rustrast/rustrast-05/README.md

 Similar to projection, performance did not improve with more than four threads; with four threads calculating bounding boxes (and culling backwards-facing triangles) takes about 0.5ms.
-Somewhat surprisingly, moving bounding box calculation and backface culling out of the AVX2 triangle fill routing does not seem to speed up the triangle fill; this may be because the calculations were being done at the same time as the first edge functions.
+Somewhat surprisingly, moving bounding box calculation and backface culling out of the AVX2 triangle fill routing did not seem to speed up the triangle fill; this may be because the calculations were being done at the same time as the first edge functions.

 Along the way I realised that bounding boxes can be a bit inaccurate so long as they continue to fully contain the